Axway/docker-cft/compose/README.md

 Prerequisites:

-1. External load-balancer;
+* External load-balancer
-2. External NFS shared disk.
+* External NFS shared disk

 The modifications are:

-1. NGINX wont be used, so the block for service nginx should be removed from file docker-compose-multinode.yml;
+* NGINX is not used, so the block for service nginx should be removed from file docker-compose-multinode.yml.
-2. CFT_LOAD_BALANCER_HOST and CFT_LOAD_BALANCER_PORT should be set to refflect the load balancer information;
+* CFT_LOAD_BALANCER_HOST and CFT_LOAD_BALANCER_PORT should be set to refflect the load balancer information.
-3. CFT_FQDN should be set using the host machine information, this should change from each of the host machines;
+* CFT_FQDN should be set using the host machine information, which should change for each of the host machines.
-4. You need to add `- "33000-33100"` to the expose section of file docker-compose-multinode.yml;
+* You must add `- "33000-33100"` to the exposed section of file docker-compose-multinode.yml.
-5. You need to define the Transfer CFT's listening port range, according to the port range set in the previous step.
+* Define the Transfer CFT's listening port range, according to the port range set in the previous step.
 For that, you must set up a custom initialization script using the parameter USER_SCRIPT_INIT.
 The script must contain the following lines:
 ```console
 . $CFT_CFTDIRRUNTIME/profile
 CFTUTIL uconfset id=cft.multi_node.listen_port_range, value="33000-33100"
 ```

-After that, using the list described [here](#docker-compose-parameters) you can change the parameters as needed.
+Then use the list described [here](#docker-compose-parameters) to change the parameters as needed.

-The information presented in topics from [Customization](#1-customization) and [License Key](#2-transfer-cft-license-key) are valid in this case.
+The information in the topics [Customization](#1-customization) and [License Key](#2-transfer-cft-license-key) apply here.

 ##### 1. Data persistence

-Transfer CFT volume should point to a NFS disk.
-The volumes section of file docker-compose-multinode.yml should look like:
+The Transfer CFT volume should point to an NFS disk.
+The volumes section of file docker-compose-multinode.yml should look like this:

 ```console
 volumes: